svenevs/exhale/docs/quickstart.rst

 The main thing to understand is that where Exhale is concerned, **all relative paths specified in any configuration variables are relative to wherever** ``conf.py`` **lives**.
-The ``build artfiacts go here`` section is to just explain that if you do ``make html``, then in the ``n`` case a folder ``docs/_build/html`` will be created, and in the ``y`` case it will be in ``docs/build/html``.
+The ``build artifacts go here`` section is to just explain that if you do ``make html``, then in the ``n`` case a folder ``docs/_build/html`` will be created, and in the ``y`` case it will be in ``docs/build/html``.
 Repeat for ``make linkcheck``.
 In either case, you will definitely want to add ``docs/_build`` or ``docs/build`` to your ``.gitignore`` or related version control ignore file.

-The only other thing worth pointing out here is that by default sphinx reates the ``_static`` and ``_templates`` directories for you.
+The only other thing worth pointing out here is that by default sphinx creates the ``_static`` and ``_templates`` directories for you.
 At first start, you don't use those
 but: